xplosionmind/old.tommi.space/_notes/public/Missing Knowledge.md

 ---
 date: 2020-12-09T01:00:00+01:00
-updated: 2021-12-23T16:07:41+01:00
+updated: 2021-12-24T16:58:55+01:00
 tags: knowledge todo
 aliases: Learn, To learn
+description: |
-description: What I need / have / would love to learn
+  Directions to lead my curiosity towards, a.k.a. what I have to learn
 redirect_from: [/learn, /to-learn, /tolearn, /missingknowledge, /learning, /learning-path]
-todo:
-  - 'Refactoring and integration with [[Knowledge]] and [[Knowledge management]]'
 ---
-Actually, I do not need to learn these things only, but here I note the main things that sooner or later will make me sit down and bingewatch tutorials on the argument to get a deep understanding of the concept, in order to make use of it in the best possible way.
-As you can see, it’s mainly [geek](/tags#geek 'Geek tag page')-related stuff, which is the easier to keep track of.
+{{ page.description }}

 <br>
 <br>

 ## University

-A private list of knowledge I miss about exams I am studying for.
+A private list of knowledge gaps in [[Now#Studying|exams I am studying for]].

 ![[missing]]

 <br>
 <br>